jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 ### 2011 Recruiting Class

-The 2011 high school recruiting class had five differe players technically improve their ranking from high school to the NBA draft, but just one player made a big jump from way outside of the top-60 to getting selected in the NBA Draft.
-Kentavious Caldwell-Pope, Johnny O'Bryant, Bradley Beal, adn Michael Kidd-Gilchrist all improved their position by four spots or less.
+The 2011 high school recruiting class had five different players technically improve their ranking from high school to the NBA draft, but just one player made a big jump from way outside of the top-60 to getting selected in the NBA Draft.
+Kentavious Caldwell-Pope, Johnny O'Bryant, Bradley Beal, and Michael Kidd-Gilchrist all improved their position by four spots or less.

 **Josh Richardson - Tennessee**